audioxide/data/data/posts/20190213-reviews-health-vol-4-slaves-of-fear.md

   Jupiter Keyes has likely played a major part, though its Jacob Duzsik's faint whines that proves to be the most underwhelming aspect.
 week: 179
+blurb: HEALTH have continued their trend of making exhilarating music, but something feels off this time round.
+A record this polished shouldn't feel so flat.
 ---
 author: André
 review: >-